lb1997ccb/ng-lazy-feature-loader/README.md

 ### Overview

-The `FeatureLoaderService` leverages Angular's `ComponentFactoryResolver` and `Injector` to dynamically instantiate and load components into designated `ViewContainerRef` instances.
-This approach avoids static imports and allows components to be loaded lazily, optimizing initial loading times.
+The `FeatureLoaderService` utilizes Angular's Ivy APIs, specifically the `ViewContainerRef.createComponent` method, to dynamically instantiate and load components into designated `ViewContainerRef` instances.
+This approach avoids static imports and enables lazy loading of components, optimizing initial loading times and reducing the application's initial bundle size.

 ### Usage